Black-Rider/Google-App-Script-Tutorials/README.md

 <Note: Intellicense so far is quite good></p>
 <p>3- Sheetcontent file hase the script to access the content of an active sheet and show it to us on Execution log</P>
  <p>4- Sheet selection two methods of selecting a sheet or spreadsheet by its ID or URL </p>
-<p>sheetinasheet.txt file has method for creating sheet with a spreadsheet programatically.</P>
+<p>5- sheetinasheet.txt file has method for creating sheet with a spreadsheet programatically.</P>